hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 This configuration block supports the following:

 * `launch_template_specification` - (Required) Nested argument defines the Launch Template.
 Defined below.
-* `override` - (Optional) List of nested arguments provides the ability to specify multiple instance types.
+* `override` - (Required) List of nested arguments provides the ability to specify multiple instance types.
 This will override the same parameter in the launch template.
 For on-demand instances, Auto Scaling considers the order of preference of instance types to launch based on the order specified in the overrides list.
 Defined below.

 ##### mixed_instances_policy launch_template launch_template_specification